afrojaakter/100-days-of-code/log.md

 **Link to work:** [SQL paractice problems] (https://github.com/afrojaakter/SQL-PracticeProblem)

 ### Day7:
 ***Today's Progress:*** Again Practiced few SQL problems in Hacker rank.
-Learning Reinforcement Learning.
+Learning about Reinforcement Learning, Computer Vision.

 ***Thoughts:*** Need to be more focused on getting work done rather than getting distructed on learning something else along the way.